-This feature is available in Acronis True Image Echo Workstation local version only.
+This feature is available in Acronis True Image Echo Enterprise Server local version only.
 Transferring systems using Acronis True Image Management Console is not supported.

-To transfer the system, you must first install the disk in the computer.
-If a computer doesn't have a bay for another hard disk, you can temporarily install it in place of your CD-ROM.
+To transfer the system, you must first install the disk in the server.
+If a server doesn't have a bay for another hard disk, you can temporarily install it in place of your CD-ROM.
 If that is not possible, you can clone a hard disk by creating its image and restoring it to a new hard disk with larger partitions.